Courts113/Bellabeat-Capstone/README.md

 + Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer
 + Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team
 + Bellabeat Executive Team
+### Business Task
+Analyze how consumers utilize non-Bellabeat smart devices and apply insignts to a Bellabeat product to develop a marketing strategy to promote company growth.